 Duplex – Refers to a radio that transmits on one frequency and receives on another frequency, with a small offset between them to prevent the two signals from interfering with each other.
 Duplex is most often used for radio-to-Repeater communications.

 FRS - Family Radio Service.
 A type of low-power "Personal Radio Service," as designated by the Federal Communications Commission.
-These are the common, retail "blister-pack" walkie Talkie radios sold at Wal-Mart, Best Buy, Home Depot, and others.
+These are the common, retail "blister-pack" walkie talkie radios sold at Wal-Mart, Best Buy, Home Depot, and others.
 FRS radios are low-powered, Handie Talkies only, have non-detachable antennas, and cannot transmit to Repeaters.
 FRS service does not require a license to operate.

 Frequency - The number of occurrences of a repeating event per unit of time.
 In radio terms, the frequency of a radio wave is expressed in Hertz.
 1 Hertz = 1 Cycle per second.

 Gain - The amount by which an antenna might increase the signal fed to it.
 Also, see "dB."

 GMRS - General Mobile Radio Service.
 Operating within the UHF frequency band between 462 to 467 MHz, GMRS is a popular type of "Personal Radio Service," established by the Federal Communications Commission.
-Mainly because of its higher power limits and thus greater potential to cause interference at a distance, this service requires a license to operate.
+Mainly because of its higher power limits and thus greater potential to cause interference at a distance, this service requires a GMRS license to operate.

 HF - Short for "High Frequency," A range of radiofrequency waves between 3 and 30 megahertz (MHz).
 HF bands have the potential for the longest range up to 1,000s of miles and are popular with "Short-wave listeners" and Amateur Radio operators for this reason.